spt-haru/.github/profile/README.md

 ### Objectives

+- Researching new techniques used by the EFT client/server
 - Emulating the server for offline singleplayer modding
 - Re-implementing existing features to improve performance and stability
 - Create tooling around existing features